EmbryonicDev/restaurant-page/README.md

 - Site built using Javascript, CSS & Webpack.
 - This was the first time I made use of Webpack.
-- Except for 1 x div, the whole site was built by using DOM manipulation.
+- Except for 1 x div, the whole site was built with DOM manipulation.